 What to look for in a high quality abrasive chop saw

-Having a chop saw go out on you in the middle of a job isn’t fun but rather aggravating because the way today’s industrial abrasive cutoff saws are manufactured aren’t manufactured like they we’re back in the 60’s, 70’s and or even 1980’s.
-Today the abrasive chop saws are made cheaper and frankly not as heavy duty.
+Having an industrial metal saw go out on you in the middle of a job isn’t fun but rather aggravating because the way today’s industrial abrasive cutoff saws are manufactured aren’t manufactured like they we’re back in the 60’s, 70’s and or even 1980’s.
+Today the abrasive chop saw are made cheaper and frankly not as heavy duty.
 What I mean by not as “HEAVY DUTY” is using many plastic components.

-But that’s okay if you need it for a couple of jobs and or your just starting out so it doesn’t make sense to spend a whole bunch of money at first on a saw until you can afford a more heavy duty unit or you have the sales to justify that saw.
+But that’s okay if you need this tool and or another piece of equipment for a couple of jobs and or your just starting out so it doesn’t make sense to spend a whole bunch of money at first on a saw until you can afford a more heavy duty unit or you have the sales to justify that saw.
 But if you plan on using the cutoff saw on hundreds of jobs or you have the the budget that allows you splurge and or you have the sales to justify that purchase.

-In our opinion there are two kinds of industrial abrasive chop saws: First, you have your contractors chop saw which needs to be lite weight so they can be easily moved from job site to job site and secondly, you have your industrial type abrasive cutoff saws which are designed to hold up in tough environments such as metal foundries or fabrication shops and other heavy use work environments.
+There are two kinds of industrial metal chop saws: First, you have your contractors chop saw which needs to be lite weight so they can be easily moved from job site to job site and secondly, you have your industrial type abrasive cutoff saws which are designed to hold up in tough environments such as metal foundries or fabrication shops and other heavy use work environments.

 Below we cover what you need to look for in a high quality abrasive chop saw.

 - Where is the abrasive chop saw produced?
 Having access to technical support if anything comes up is huge.
 For instance: if something on your machine breaks and you need help you will need somebody whom you can talk to that can help you fix whatever broke on your cutoff saw.